pstaender/giana-sisters-lost-levels/README.md

 ### Todo

-Some "Giana Sisters" clones are still missing.
-For instance "The Power Sisters" couldn't be recovered from disc; so feel free to contribute if you can find any other clones :)
+"The Power Sisters" couldn't be recovered from disc; so feel free to contribute if you can find this or any other unlisted clone :)

 ### Disclaimer and License